 If Podcasts are your thing, we like the thoughtful perspectives and style of these lifestyle shows.
 And we can personally verify that they’re all wonderful people.

 Mr and Mrs Jones on We Gotta Thing are the place to start if you’re new to the lifestyle.
-Their show is geared toward ‘newbies’ and everything you need to know as you dip your toes into swinging.
+Their show is geared toward ‘newbies’ and they cover everything you need to know as you dip your toes into swinging.

 - Listen to our segment on their show here: Caliasian Fun and The Monogamish Marriage